-- 1 tbsp unsalted butter
+- 1 Tablespoon unsalted butter

-- 2 tsp sesame oil
+- 2 teaspoon sesame oil

-- 1/2 ground ginger
+- ½ teaspoon ground ginger

 - 3 garlic cloves, minced

-- 3 tbsp soy sauce
+- 3 Tablespoon soy sauce

 - 4 cups chicken broth

-- 1/2 cup fresh shitake mushrooms
+- ½ cup fresh shitake mushrooms

 - 2 large eggs

-- 1/2 cup green onions, chopped
+- ½ cup green onions, chopped

-- 2 3oz packages dried ramen noodles
+- 2 3-ounce packages dried instant ramen noodles, seasoning omitted

-Melt butter in a large frying pan over medium heat.
+- Melt butter in a large frying pan over medium heat.
 Add the chicken and cook until golden brown, about 5-7 minutes.
 Turn the chicken over and cook for 4-5 more minutes or until thoroughly cooked.
 Season with salt and pepper.
 Place cooked chicken on a plate and set aside.

-In a large pot, heat oil over medium heat.
+- In a large pot, heat oil over medium heat.
 Add garlic and ginger and cook for several minutes until fragrant.
 Stir in soy sauce and mirin.
 Cook for an additional minute.
 Add chicken broth, cover, and bring to a rapid boil.
 Remove the lid and simmer for 5 minutes.
 Add the mushrooms.
 Simmer for another 10 minutes.